ABrain-One/nn-dup/Readme.md

 A sophisticated data curation and near-deduplication pipeline for neural network code from the LEMUR dataset.
 This project implements prefix-aware exact/near/AST deduplication with diversity top-up capabilities.

+The original version of the NN Dup project was created by <strong>Waleed Khalid</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.

 ## Overview

 This pipeline processes neural network implementations from the LEMUR dataset, performing: